henrikglass/gept/README.md

   --python-path            Path to the python3 executable (default = /usr/bin/python3)
-  --perl-path              Path to the perl executable (default = /usr/bin/perl) --bash-path              Path to the bash executable (default = /bin/bash) -h,--help                Displays this help message (default = 0)
+  --perl-path              Path to the perl executable (default = /usr/bin/perl) --bash-path              Path to the bash executable (default = /bin/bash) --embed-fmt              C-style format string used by the @embed directive. (default = 0x%02X) --embed-delim            Delimiter string used by the @embed directive (default = , ) -h,--help                Displays this help message (default = 0)
 ```